xmarduel/pycut/README.md

 ## Features

-- read "config" files : so-called job file with all settings and ops
+- read "project" files : a file with all settings and ops for a given svg file
 - select 1 or more ops in the list and "generate" Gcode -> toolpaths OK for
   - pocket YES
   - outside YES